 Where an Australian Apprentice undertakes an Australian Apprenticeship part-time, they will be able to claim the New Energy Apprentice Support Payment at the part-time rate, calculated as a flat rate for all part-time employment and training.

-Where an Australian Apprentice changes their employment and training arrangements during any Claim period, the claim rate will be assessed based on the employment and training arrangements at the Effect date of each Claim period.
+Where an Australian Apprentice changes their employment and training arrangements during any Claim period, the claim rate will be assessed based on the employment and training arrangements on the last day of each Claim period.